Semantic Self-Distillation for Language Model Uncertainty: Introduction

+We evaluate SSD on a hallucination prediction task with TriviaQA and MMLU across multiple LLM families, demonstrating competitive, and in some cases even superior, performance relative to sampling-based semantic dispersion baselines.
+While specialized scalar probes can be strong pre-generation classifiers, SSD uniquely retains distributional structure in a single forward pass.
+This enables additional post-generation capabilities unavailable to standard single-pass methods, which we demonstrate by evaluating SSD on likelihood-based out-of-domain answer detection and multiple-choice answer selection.

-We summarize our contributions as the following: \begin{itemize} \item We introduce \textbf{Semantic Self-Distillation}, a method for distilling a language model’s sampled semantic answer distribution into a lightweight conditional density estimator. \item We evaluate SSD for pre-generation hallucination prediction, characterizing its cost-accuracy trade-offs relative to sampling-based semantic dispersion and scalar probes. \item We demonstrate additional reliability primitives enabled by the predicted density, including post-generation verification via likelihood and single-pass semantic consensus estimation. \end{itemize}
+We summarize our contributions as the following: \begin{itemize} \item We introduce \textbf{Semantic Self-Distillation} (SSD), a method for distilling a language model's sampled semantic answer distribution into a lightweight, prompt-conditioned density estimator.